 The Boot Camp includes a high-level ADCIRC for Decision Makers panel discussion on Wednesday, April 11, for state and federal government stakeholders, including FEMA and the U.S. Coast Guard.
 It is a three-day training event overall and is organized by Dr. Jason Fleming of Seahorse Coastal Consulting, a co-PI on a Coastal Resilience Center (CRC) project.
 The Boot Camp has developed a reputation for intensity and quality and will continue its year-over-year growth in 2018 with an expansion from two to four simultaneous tracks.
 This year’s site hosts are NOAA’s Coastal Survey Development Lab and National Centers for Environmental Prediction.

-The 2018 ADCIRC Users Group Meeting gives coastal modellers and ADCIRC developers the chance to show off the latest new features and engage in interactive discussions to advance the state of the art in ADCIRC modelling.
+The 2018 ADCIRC Users Group Meeting gives coastal modelers and ADCIRC developers the chance to show off the latest new features and engage in interactive discussions to advance the state of the art in ADCIRC modellng.

 ADCIRC, short for the Advanced CIRCulation model, combines information on tides, river flows, wind, atmospheric pressure and surface waves to predict the response of the coastal ocean, including when, where and to what extent storm surge and flooding will impact a coastal community, often with greater precision than other available models.
 Results are made publicly available on two Coastal Emergency Risks Assessment (CERA) websites: nc-cera.renci.org and cera.cct.lsu.edu.